ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Developer-Guide.rst

 Every night we run nightly jobs which build and run all the tests in various scenarios on various platforms.
 Additionally, we test all pull requests against these platforms before merging.

-This is the current set of target platforms and architectures, though it evolves overtime:
+Check :ref:`the current set of target platforms and architectures <binary-package-platforms>`, though it evolves overtime.

-* Ubuntu 24.04 Noble

-  * amd64
-  * aarch64

-* Red Hat Enterprise Linux 9

-  * amd64

-* Windows 10

-  * amd64

 There are several categories of jobs on the buildfarm:

 * manual jobs (triggered manually by developers):